 I adapted this recipe from one my friend Charissa at Zest Bakery likes to make.
 Sadly, this bakery is no longer in business.
 She used to call these “brookies” because they are a cross between a brownie and a cookie.

-• Gluten Free Flour Blend – I tested this recipe with King Arthur Measure For Measure and Bob’s Red Mill 1:1 Blends.
+- Gluten Free Flour Blend – I tested this recipe with King Arthur Measure For Measure and Bob’s Red Mill 1:1.
 Other blends may work, but keep an eye on the moistness of your dough ball.
-Some blends have more starch and can be drier, therefore needing more liquid.
+Some blends have more starch and can be drier; therefore, they need more liquid.

-• Xanthan Gum – If your blend doesn’t contain either xanthan or guar gum already blended in, you must add one teaspoon to your dry ingredients.
+- Xanthan Gum – If your blend does not contain either xanthan or guar gum already blended in, you must add one teaspoon to your dry ingredients.

-• Cocoa Powder – Most brands should be gluten free.
-I like Anthony’s Cocoa Powder, a great cocoa powder at a lesser cost.
+- Cocoa Powder – Most brands should be gluten free.
+I like Anthony’s Cocoa Powder.
+It is a great cocoa powder at a lower cost.

-• Baking Powder and Salt – I recommend aluminum-free baking powder because regular can leave a metallic aftertaste.
+- Baking Powder and Salt – I recommend aluminum-free baking powder because regular baking powder can leave a metallic aftertaste.

 Substitutions: